ewbaer/ewbaer/README.md

 ###  Sophomore IS Student | Software Enthusiast

-I'm currently building a personal finance tracker in C# using WPF + MVVM — complete with login, CSV export, live charting, and email integration.
+I'm currently building a personal finance tracker in C# using WPF + MVVM, complete with login, CSV export, live charting, and email integration.

 ---